Alfresco/docs-alfresco/insight-engine/latest/config/performance.md

 When applying this flag to an existing SOLR Core, full re-indexing operation is recommended.
 Since no more `MINHASH` properties will be calculated from the moment the property is set to `false`, existing Solr Documents won't be re-calculated in order to remove this additional information until a re-indexing process is executed on the Solr Core.

-## Disabling SOLR Document Caches
+## Disable SOLR Document Cache

 SOLR uses several [Caches](https://solr.apache.org/guide/6_6/query-settings-in-solrconfig.html#QuerySettingsinSolrConfig-Caches) in order to retain some results information in memory.
 Since Search Services 2.0 is not using the features of the cache associated to Document Results, the feature can be disabled in order to decrease the use of RAM memory.

-From Search Services 2.0.2, SOLR Document Caches feature is disabled by default, including the following properties in default `solrcore.properties` file.
+From version 2.0.2, SOLR Document Caches feature is disabled by default, including the following properties in default `solrcore.properties` file.

 ```bash
 solr.documentCache.size=0